-Hepatic / Biliary / Pancreatic: Hepatitis, liver failure, cholestatic jaundice
+Hepatobiliary disorders: jaundice, hepatitis, liver failure, cholestatic jaundice

-Hypersensitivity Reactions: Bronchospasm, laryngeal edema, asthma, hypotension, flushing, rash, anaphylaxis, angioedema and anaphylactoid reactions.
-Such reactions have occurred in patients with no prior history of hypersensitivity
+Immune system disorders: anaphylaxis, anaphylactoid reactions, bronchospasm, laryngeal edema, hypotension, flushing, rash, and angioedema.
+Such reactions have occurred in patients with no prior history of hypersensitivity.
+Anaphylactoid reactions, like anaphylaxis, may have a fatal outcome.